A lot or a little?

 What parents need to know

-Parents need to know that the true monster in this book is not the giant yew tree that comes to life and haunts 13-year-old Conor but is instead the shadow of his mother's imminent death.
-Conor deals with his fear in destructive ways such as challenging the school bully to hurt him and destroying his grandmother's property.
+Parents need to know that the true monster in this book is not the giant yew tree that comes to life and haunts 13-year-old Conor but is instead the shadow of his mother's imminent death from cancer.
+Conor deals with his fear in destructive ways, such as challenging the school bully to hurt him and destroying his grandmother's property.

 What's the story?